Enhanced annuity – What they are and how to get one

 Value for money

-If you choose an annuity that pays out for your lifetime only and has no 'value protection' attached, then, depending on how long you live, you might get back less in income than you paid for it.
+If you choose an annuity that pays out for your lifetime only and has no value protection or guaranteed period or payment to a spouse/dependant on it, you may get back less than you paid for it.
+This depends on how long you live.

 How do I know if I’m eligible for an enhanced annuity?

 There are several factors providers may look at when working out whether you can get an enhanced annuity.
-But it’s very important to check, it could be the difference between extra money to enjoy your retirement and potential financial worry.
-For example, having type 2 diabetes could boost your income by 30%.
+It’s worth checking, as it could mean having extra money for retirement rather than facing financial concerns.

 You are more likely to be entitled to an enhanced annuity if you: